CN-UPB/placement-emulation/README.md

 2. Check if everything is working (other terminal): `vim-emu datacenter list`

 ### Start and place a service (example)

+*Note: This section may be outdated!
+E.g., the proxy is no longer used due to weird timing effects.*

 #### Used service